 OF THE ORIGIN AND DESIGN OF GOVERNMENT IN GENERAL.
 WITH CONCISE REMARKS ON THE ENGLISH CONSTITUTION.

 Every society is a blessing, but government, even at its best, is nothing more than a necessary evil.
-Government at its worst is intolerable to the point that the misery we suffer by a government is the same misery we would suffer without any government.
+Government at its worst, is intolerable to the point that the misery we suffer by a government, is the same misery we would suffer without any government.
 But the misery we suffer is made worse by the fact that we create our own suffering through the government we create.
 Government, like clothing, is an indication of the sinfulness of humanity.
 Every ruler's power is a result of the people's own selfishness.
 If everyone always did what was right and fair, there wouldn't be any need for laws or government.
-Since that's not the case, people find it necessary to surrender part of their freedom to secure a means for protection.
+Since that's not the case, people find it necessary to surrender part of their freedom to secure a means of protection.
 It's a matter of choosing between two evils.
-For that reason, security of one kind or another is the sole purpose of government.
-Therefore, government will unquestionably grow, with the promise of providing better benefits, from providing basic security to whatever form it needs to in order to ensure total control.
+For that reason, security of one kind or another, is the sole purpose of government.
+Therefore, government will unquestionably grow, with the promise of providing better benefits, to providing basic security, in whatever form it needs to be, in order to ensure total control.

-All of this assumes the idea that governments have some noble, honest origin, when, more than likely, if we were to trace government back to its origins, we'd find that it all began with a gang of thieves who wanted to increase their power and ability to take more.
-They probably saw an opportunity to offer safety to quiet and defenseless people in exchange for frequent contributions back to them.
+All of this assumes the idea that governments have some noble, honest origin, when, more than likely, if we were to trace government back to its origins, we'd find that it all began with a gang of thieves, who wanted to increase their power, and ability to take more.
+They probably saw an opportunity to offer safety to the quiet, and defenseless people in exchange for frequent contributions back to them.

 I love that part of the book.
 It really kind of explains everything we see going on in politics.
 A gang of thieves.
 Don’t ever forget that.
 It’s common sense.